Table of Contents

 - Personality changes

-- Epileptic seizures in 60 %
+- Epileptic seizures in 60% of the patients

 - NO meningismus

-Therapy and prognosis of herpes-simplex-virus-encephalitis
+Treatment and prognosis of herpes simplex encephalitis

 Epidemiology of viral meningitis

-Clinic of viral meningitis
+Clinical features of viral meningitis

-Diagnostic and therapy of viral meningitis
+Diagnosis and therapy of viral meningitis

-Herpes zoster: the shingles
+Herpes zoster: shingles

 Etiology of herpes zoster

-Diagnostic and therapy of herpes zoster
+Diagnosis and therapy of herpes zoster

 Early summer meningoencephalitis (ESME)